rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 Allows files and directories of separate file systems, knows as branches, to be transparently overlaid, forming a single coherent file system.

-Contents of directories which have the same path within the merged braches will be seen together in a single merged directory, within the new, virtual filesystem.
+Contents of directories which have the same path within the merged branches will be seen together in a single merged directory, within the new, virtual filesystem.

 Overlay filesystem comprises of 3 layers:

-- Lower Layer: A collection of files & directories.
+- _*Lower Layer*_: A collection of files & directories.
 - Upper Layer: A collection of files & directores either in the same filesystem or a different filesystem.
 - Overlay Layer: A union of the files in the lower and the upper layer.
 In case